Course Outline

 Goal:

-The goal of this assessment task is to support first year students transitioning into university by facilitating introductions/interaction between peers and teaching staff, give students practice uploading files online and using technology, and provide opportunities for students to reflect on different roles of physiotherapy and personal and career aspirations.
+1. Video Log (VLOG) - To support first year students transitioning into university by facilitating introductions/interaction between peers and teaching staff, give students practice uploading files online and using technology, and provide opportunities for students to reflect on their culture, different roles of physiotherapy and personal and career aspirations.

 Format:

-Students will introduce themselves to their practical group and peers using a Vlog format.
-They will post the 5-minute video to the private discussion board on the Canvas site in Week 2 of semester.
-Within their vlog students need to: 1.
-Introduce themselves and where they from 2.
-Why they want to study physiotherapy and chose to study at UniSC 3.
-What type of role and setting of physio practice to they aspire to work in, and why 4.
-Pose at least one question regarding physiotherapy study at UniSC.
-Students will then need to comment and answer a question from at least one of their peers on their Vlog in Week 3 of semester.
+Students will post the 5-minute video to the private discussion board on the Canvas site in Week 2.
+Students will then need to comment and answer a question from at least one of their peers posed on their Vlog in Week 3 on the discussion board.

 Criteria: